pmogren/db-ratchet/docs/DevelopersGuide.md

 [Cobertura Plugin](https://github.com/stevesaliman/gradle-cobertura-plugin).
 To capture code coverage data run the **cobertura** task in gradle.
 Due to an issue with the current version of this plugin, cobertura will print a stacktrace to the console during instrumentation claiming that it can't load several classes in the project.
 Despite this noise in the console, instrumentation will complete successfully and a code coverage report will be generated.
 For now, these stack traces can be ignored.

+---
+*Interested in working with Markdown?
+Get started with this Chrome extension for viewing .md files: [Markdown Preview](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd)*